valerieniloinsigh31/FitForWork_v1/README.md

 <i>Font Awesome:</i>
 Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+Bulma used to ensure icons consistently aligned on all pages of the website-as per tutorials.

 <i>jQuery:</i>
 jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.